 The floorboards provide a solid platform for the paddler, the seat, and protect the skin against point loads and abrasion from inside the boat.

 It’s entirely up to the builder, but I would recommend attaching the floorboards to the frames with (stainless) screws.
 This will make easier to remove and reattach or replace in the future.
-That said, lashing them as well might just scratch your aesthetic itches, and provide additional strength to the structure.
+That said, lashing them is just fine and may just scratch your aesthetic itches so if that’s the case, have at it.

-The sheer stringers will do their work best if also mechanically attached (screws or pegs) to the fore and aft stems.
+These two sets run the full length of the boat; the sheer stringer being the upper of the two; the chine stringer the lower of the two.
+They will do their work best if also mechanically attached (screws or pegs) to the fore and aft stems.

-Like the sheer planks, ensure that these are mechanically fastened at the stems.
-These stringers will take a lot of abuse, so save your best wood for here.
+Keep in mind that these stringers will take a lot of abuse, so save your best wood for here.
 Ensure that the wood you choose has an even grain with no run-out and no knots.

 The Sheer Stringers

 Now is the time to install the base on which the coaming riser and rim will sit.

 This is where an Ashes boat is most unique.
 Unlike many skin-on-frame kayaks, the cockpit does not “float” on the skin, but rather is firmly affixed to the frames.
 This method allows the coaming to be act as an essential structural element.

 Keep in mind that before you fit the coaming base you’ll want to shape the angle of the kingplanks and the frames on which the front and rear of the coaming base lands thus ensuring a good solid connection.